 Reasonable care has been taken in producing the information in the calculator or resulting report.
 Nothing in the calculator or report is to be regarded as personal advice.
 If there is any inconsistency between the information in the calculator, report and applicable legislation, the applicable legislation will prevail.
 To the extent permitted by law, SAS Trustee Corporation (STC), its directors and employees do not warrant the accuracy or reliability of the calculator.
 STC recommends that you consider the appropriateness of information contained in the calculator or report to your own situation and consult a licensed financial or other appropriately qualified adviser before acting on any of the information contained in the calculator or report.

-The State Authorities Superannuation Scheme (SASS) is administered by Pillar Administration on behalf of the Trustee, SAS Trustee Corporation ABN 29 239 066 746.
+The State Authorities Superannuation Scheme (SASS) is administered by Mercer Administration Services (Australia) on behalf of the Trustee, SAS Trustee Corporation ABN 29 239 066 746.
 SASS is governed by the State Authorities Superannuation Act 1987, the State Authorities Non-contributory Superannuation Act 1987 and the Superannuation Administration Act 1996.
 The Scheme is also subject to Commonwealth superannuation and tax legislation.